viebel/blog.klipse.tech/_posts/2021-12-19-100-things-I-learned-with-data-oriented-programming.md

 1. Checking book sales could be addictive.
 1. Making a good Table of Contents is crucial as it is the first part of the book potential readers will encounter.
 1. Making a good Table of Contents is hard as you need to figure out what you really want to talk about.
-1. The Table of Contents might evolve a bit as you write the book.
+1. The Table of Contents might evolve a bit as you write your book.
 1. You should resist the temptation to write the first chapter before the Table of Contents is ready.
 1. It's not necessary to write chapters in order.
 But it's easier.
 1. Never assume that your readers will read the next chapter only because they have enjoyed the previous chapter.